kukuruzvelt/TelegramWeatherBot/README.md

+# TelegramWeatherBot
-# Examination project by the discipline "Object-oriented analysis and design of software systems"
+Examination project by the discipline "Object-oriented analysis and design of software systems"